franik7/RegWave-Description/README.md

 - URL-based deduplication assumes one URL per unique article
 - HTML parsing depends on regulator website structure (can break if layout changes)
 - FFIEC relies on Tavily search rather than direct scraping
-- Classification can be deterministic (manual override option is available)
+- Classification can be non-deterministic (manual override option is available)
 - OCC PDF extraction depends on n8n's built-in Extract From File node; scanned/image PDFs will not extract correctly
 - HuggingFace free inference tier may queue requests under heavy load (~200–400ms additional latency)